Moses Ludel’s 4WD Mechanix Magazine – Hypertech Max Energy Power Programmers for Jeep 4.0L and Dodge Cummins

 Overall, Hypertech delivers the performance, efficiency and tuning refinement that justify and quickly offset the program’s cost.
 For us, at even a 2 mpg savings, less than 15,000 miles of use will more than pay for the package in fuel savings.
 Savings beyond that will be substantial, and consider the performance boost.
 For trailering, we expect an even faster return on investment from the Hypertech Max Energy Power Programmer.
 Fuel mileage improvements, compared to stock tuning, should be closer to 3-4 mpg under heavier loads…Stay tuned!

 These dynamometer results are impressive.
 Note that this is an actual vehicle on-the-dyne test and not bare engine stand testing.
 Stage 3 in our case has no “downside”, fuel efficiency has been achieved, and the horsepower keeps building.
-Click here for a PDF download of the above test results, you can zoom in for details!
+Click here for a PDF download at the Hypertech official site!
+You can zoom in for details!

 Snapshot of Gains with this Package